10 Paid Summer Research Programs for High School Students

 The QuarkNet Summer Research Program at Fermilab, run by the U.S. Department of Energy, invites students to team up with scientists on exciting research projects.
 The topics can vary, but you’ll often dive into areas like particle physics, particle accelerators, quantum science, computing, and detectors.

 As a participant, you’ll get hands-on experience with data collection and deliver oral presentations, all while working alongside experts in the field.
-This program offers a unique and engaging way to explore cutting-edge science.
+This experience allows students to contribute to ongoing experiments and deepen their understanding of particle physics while gaining valuable research skills.

 Application Deadline: January 1 of each year

-Program Dates: Finalists are announced in February and projects are completed by that year’s summer in June.
+Program Dates: Finalists are announced in February, and projects are completed by the summer of that year in June.

 Eligibility: All high school students can apply as individuals or in teams of two

-In case you have already prepared a research proposal but require expert help in completing it, the MIT THINK Scholars program is an excellent option.
+If you have already prepared a research proposal but require expert help to complete it, the MIT THINK Scholars program is an excellent option.
 Unlike other programs, this one involves a competition where you submit a project proposal in science, technology, or engineering.
 Six finalists are awarded weekly mentoring sessions, technical support, up to $1,000 in funding, and a four-day visit to MIT’s campus.

-Although it partially coincides with the school year, the program provides a unique opportunity to conduct research from beginning to end.
-Being part of this prestigious program will highlight your skills and greatly enhance your college applications.
+Although it partially coincides with the school year, the program provides a unique opportunity to conduct research from start to finish.
+Participating in this prestigious program will highlight your skills and greatly enhance your college applications.

-Eligibility: Open to all high school students, particularly those with a familiarity with at least one programming language and relevant coursework (e.g., computer science, statistics, and math)
+Eligibility: High school students, particularly those with a familiarity with at least one programming language and relevant coursework (e.g., computer science, statistics, and math)

-The DSI Summer Lab, hosted by the University of Chicago, offers a 10-week paid research opportunity for both high school and undergraduate students, focusing on applied and interdisciplinary data science research.
-During the program, participants are paired with mentors specializing in various domains, including data science, computer science, climate and energy policy, among others.
+The DSI Summer Lab, hosted by the University of Chicago, is a 10-week paid research opportunity for high school and undergraduate students.
+It focuses on applied and interdisciplinary data science research and pairs participants with mentors specializing in various domains, including data science, computer science, and climate and energy policy.

 Mentors guide students in refining research methodologies, practices, and teamwork skills, while also providing specialized training in specific application areas.
 The program concludes with participants presenting their research findings through self-created videos, which are showcased in a professional conference format, allowing for peer interaction and discussion of projects.

-Location: New York University Campus, NY (Specific Area depends on subject area/ lab choice)
+Location: New York University, New York, NY (Specific Area depends on subject area/ lab choice)

 The program is split into two parts: the first two weeks are filled with engaging workshops, while the remaining five weeks are spent working side-by-side with your mentor in the lab.
 ARISE provides a unique chance to train in college-level research, develop professionally, participate in colloquiums, and make meaningful contributions to cutting-edge laboratories.